Skip to main content

 In November 2023, the Wicked Festival was highlighted in the Roanoke Times.

-The Spring 2024 Wicked Festival from University Relations
+The Spring 2024 Wicked Festival from Marketing and Communication

-The Fall 2023 Wicked Festival from University Relations
+The Fall 2023 Wicked Festival from Marketing and Communication

-Fall 2023 University Relations story on Wicked Society trip to Lisbon, Portugal
+Fall 2023 Marketing and Communication story on Wicked Society trip to Lisbon, Portugal